Rubbish clearance – the ultimate guide

 - container hire duration - if you require a container to store the waste prior to collection -the most common being a skip - then use of that container comes at a slight cost.
 Although for simplicity hire of the container is normally included in the price for the first 7 - 14 days because it is such an integral part of the skip business.

-- geography - the cost of disposal varies quite a bit depending on where you are in the UK as a result of differing costs of labour, rent, proximity to waste to energy plants and landfill sites, and local government subsidy.
+- geography - the cost of junk removal varies quite a bit depending on where you are in the UK as a result of differing costs of labour, rent, proximity to waste to energy plants and landfill sites, and local government subsidy.

-Dumping waste on public or private land without consent is illegal and referred to as fly tipping.
-If it is tipped on private land, it is responsibility of the landowner to remove and dispose of it safely.
+Dumping waste on public or private land without consent is illegal and referred to as fly-tipping.
+If it is tipped on private land, it is the responsibility of the landowner to remove and dispose of it safely.
 If tipped on public land, it is the responsibility of the local council.